JavOrraca/Home/projects/proj-4.md

      $ TurnoversAvg          : num  1.75 1.12 1.35 2 1.38 ...
      $ Valuation2018         : num  10 20 19 1 12 26 3 4 32 22 ...
      $ ValuationChange5Yr    : num  2.15 2.31 1.73 1.71 1.84 ...

-**3. Exploration through Visualizations** Unfortunately, I'm having issues bringing in my Plotly and gganimate interactive plots and animations to this GitHub post, but feel free to contact me via LinkedIn or email and I'll get those HTML files to you.
+**2. Exploration through Visualizations** Unfortunately, I'm having issues bringing in my Plotly and gganimate interactive plots and animations to this GitHub repo, but feel free to contact me via LinkedIn or email and I'll send you the interactive plots no problem.
+They're HTML files about 3-4MB each.
 For now, below are some static examples built with ggplot (and made interactive with plotly + gganimate).

 ![](https://raw.githubusercontent.com/JavOrraca/Home/gh-pages/assets/img/Plot1.png)

 ![](https://raw.githubusercontent.com/JavOrraca/Home/gh-pages/assets/img/Plot2.png)

-<video src="https://raw.githubusercontent.com/JavOrraca/Home/gh-pages/assets/img/NFL_Valuation_Animation.mp4" width="640" height="480" controls preload></video>

-**4. Poisson Regression**
+**3. Poisson Regression**
-The first thing we do is to create two data frames and row-bind them for running Poisson regressions and later for calculating game simulation probabilities.
+The first thing we do is to create two data frames and row-bind them for running Poisson regressions, and we'll use the same data set later for calculating game simulation probabilities.

 ```R
 NFL_Poisson <- rbind(